jonsan85/nearestcab/README.md

    [GET]
    /cabs/3
-   Retrieve cab with id=3.
+   Retrieve json string of cab with id=3.

    [GET]
    /cabs?latitude=37.763658&longitude=-122.427521&radius=1000000&limit=15
-   Retrieve a list of cabs whose distance from the given latitude and longitude is less than the specified radius.
+   Retrieve json array of cabs whose distance from the given latitude and longitude is less than the specified radius.
    The distance is calculated from the haversine formula and is in meters.
    Latitude and longitude are the only required parameters.
 By default, it will limit the number of cabs to 8.